-If the underwriters' option to purchase additional shares is exercised in full, our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit) and total capitalization as of September 30, 2020, would be \$million, \$million, \$million, and \$million, respectively.
+If the underwriters' option to purchase additional shares is exercised in full, our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit) and total capitalization as of September 30, 2020, would be \$410.7 million, \$446.0 million, \$406.3 million, and \$406.3 million, respectively.

-The number of shares of our common stock issued and outstanding, pro forma and pro forma as adjusted in the table above, is based on 36,452,278 shares of our common stock outstanding as of September 30, 2020 (including our convertible preferred stock on an as-converted basis), and excludes:
+The number of shares of our common stock issued and outstanding, pro forma and pro forma as adjusted in the table above, is based on 29,527,219 shares of our common stock outstanding as of September 30, 2020 (including our convertible preferred stock on an as-converted basis), and excludes:

-- 7,037,046 shares of common stock issuable upon the exercise of options outstanding as of September 30, 2020, with a weighted-average exercise price of \$2.49 per share; - shares of common stock issuable upon the exercise of options granted after September 30, 2020, with a weighted-average exercise price of \$ per share; - 1,379,209 shares of common stock for future issuance under our 2018 Equity Incentive Plan, as amended (2018 Plan), as of September 30, 2020, which shares will be added to the shares to be reserved for future issuance under our 2020 Equity Incentive Plan (2020 Plan); - shares of common stock reserved for future issuance under our 2020 Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan; and - shares of common stock reserved for future issuance under our 2020 Employee Stock Purchase Plan (2020 ESPP), which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan.
+• 5,700,154 shares of common stock issuable upon the exercise of options outstanding as of September 30, 2020, with a weighted-average exercise price of \$3.08 per share;

+- 546,759 shares of common stock issuable upon the exercise of options granted after September 30, 2020, with a weighted-average exercise price of \$8.39 per share; - 1,117,217 shares of common stock for future issuance under our 2018 Equity Incentive Plan, as amended (2018 Plan), as of September 30, 2020, which shares will be added to the shares to be reserved for future issuance under our 2020 Equity Incentive Plan (2020 Plan); - 5,218,000 shares of common stock reserved for future issuance under our 2020 Plan (which does not give effect to the grant of 121,503 shares of common stock issuable upon the exercise of stock options which were granted, on the effective date of the registration statement of which this prospectus forms a part, under our 2020 Plan, at an exercise price equal to the initial public offering price of our common stock), which became effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan; and - 435,000 shares of common stock reserved for future issuance under our 2020 Employee Stock Purchase Plan (2020 ESPP), which became effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan.